How Green Flag (Direct Line Group) uses Codacy for PCI DSS compliance

 About three years ago, Green Flag completely overhauled the code and the infrastructure.
 They had been working with a legacy system for a while, but it had become too slow.
 Going for a whole new platform and knowing the need to be PCI DSS compliant allowed them to build the new system with code quality in mind from day one.

 Green Flag was looking for a solution to work as a second gatekeeper that was centralized and not only dependent on developers.
 Codacy serves as a second check that is easily integrated into GreenFlag's Bitbucket.
 Developers can correct the issues presented in their IDE, but there is no guarantee they'll act based on that information or even if they'll keep Bandit on.
-As Kader pointed out, "If developers accidentally turned it [Bandit] off, or they've ignored something in their development environment, Codacy will pick it up and say, 'Look, you forgot to do this.'."

 Future